Montenegro denounces protest attack on its embassy in Serbia

 “We will save our Montenegro despite the hatred that is coming from the same actors inside and outside the country,” Markovic said.

-Montenegro split from much larger Serbia following a 2006 voter referendum.
-About one-third of the small Balkan countries 620,000 citizens declare themselves as Serbs and want close ties with Belgrade.
+Montenegro split from much larger Serbia following a 2006 referendum.
+About one-third of the small Balkan country’s 620,000 citizens declare themselves as Serbs and want close ties with Belgrade.

-Led by the Serbian Orthodox Church and backed by Serbia’s pro-government propaganda, pro-Serb Montenegrins have been holding protest marches against the new religion rights law since last week.
+Led by the Serbian Orthodox Church and backed by Serbia’s state propaganda, pro-Serb Montenegrins have been holding daily protest marches against the new religion rights law.

 They say the law will allow the Montenegrin state to impound Serbian Orthodox Church property, including monasteries, churches and other assets.
 The Montenegrin government has repeatedly denied those claims.

+He accused Montenegro’s prime minister of a “notorious lie” — that the embassy in Belgrade was not protected during the rioting.

+“We are not threatening Montenegro’s independence, you are threatening sacred monuments that don’t belong to you,” Vucic said.

-Montenegro’s Foreign Ministry summoned the Serbian ambassador Friday to protest what it said was “an unhindered nationalistic spree” against the flag and embassy.
+Montenegro’s Foreign Ministry summoned the Serbian ambassador Friday to protest what it said was “an unhindered nationalist spree” against the flag and embassy.

+Serbia’s Foreign Minister Ivica Dacic said the ambassador rejected the note, because it is an attempt by Montenegro to shift the blame for the crisis between the two countries solely onto Belgrade.

+He said the attempt to burn the Montenegrin flag is “counter productive” and “serves the interests of the enemies of the Serbian people.”

 U.S. Ambassador to Montenegro Judy Rising Reinke also commented.